 A gross dismissal?

-Christian Meredith explores whether misconduct needs to be ‘gross’ to justify dismissal.
+We explore whether misconduct needs to be ‘gross’ to justify dismissal.

 In a recent case the Employment Appeal Tribunal (EAT) held that ‘misconduct’ does not need to be ‘gross’ in order to justify dismissal without a prior formal warning.